 HARDNESS is the material’s ability to withstand friction and abrasion.
+It measures how resistant the steel is to wear and tear.
 It is worth noting that, while it may mean the same as strength and toughness in colloquial language, this is very different from strength and toughness in the context of metal properties.

 TOUGHNESS is difficult to define but generally is the ability to absorb energy without fracturing or rupturing.
 It is also defined as a material’s resistance to fracture when stressed.
 It is usually measured in foot lbs. per sq. in or Joules per sq. centimeter.
 It is important to distinguish this from hardness as a material that severely deforms without breaking, could be considered extremely tough, but not hard.